squillero/computational-intelligence/2024-25/contrib/poetry_installation_guide/README.md

 ### Creating a Virtual environment using venv

-> ⚠️ for the following step always remain in the yor working folder.
+> ⚠️ for the following step always remain in the your working folder.

 In the just opened terminal use the following command: